Razer Switchblade: Criticism

-The Switchblade is currently still in the prototype stage.
-Razer is constantly adding and removing features to the Switchblade.
-However, critics have high hopes for the Switchblade.
-Brad Graff, director of gaming platforms for Intel's Ultra Mobility group says that "PC gaming continues to attract innovation with rich 3D graphics, high-definition video, and lifelike animation...The Intel Atom processor, combined with Razer's expertise in bringing gaming solutions to market, will help make it possible for consumers to have a powerful gaming experience in mobile devices."
-Scott Stein of CNet says that "We'd like to be optimistic [for the future of the Switchblade], but we've haven't yet seen an Atom Netbook that's offered anything close to the experience of a regular PC gaming laptop.
+The Switchblade was still in the prototype stage.
+Razer was constantly adding and removing features to the Switchblade.
+However, critics had high hopes for the Switchblade.
+Brad Graff, director of gaming platforms for Intel's Ultra Mobility group said that "PC gaming continues to attract innovation with rich 3D graphics, high-definition video, and lifelike animation...The Intel Atom processor, combined with Razer's expertise in bringing gaming solutions to market, will help make it possible for consumers to have a powerful gaming experience in mobile devices."
+Scott Stein of CNet said "We'd like to be optimistic [for the future of the Switchblade], but we've haven't yet seen an Atom Netbook that's offered anything close to the experience of a regular PC gaming laptop.
 The 11.6-inch Alienware M11x came close, but also utilized Nvidia GeForce graphics and a midlevel Intel Core CULV processor to accomplish the task."

-The first public display of the Switchblade is in the Razer booth at CES.
-Despite the fact that the Switchblade's development has been revealed to the public for only a couple of months, it has already won the CES 2011 People's Voice Award.
+The first public display of the Switchblade was in the Razer booth at CES.
+Despite the fact that the Switchblade's development had been revealed to the public for only a couple of months, it had already won the CES 2011 People's Voice Award.

-Gaming enthusiasts are rather sceptical of the future of the Switchblade.
-They say that online gaming is not as efficient without an ethernet port.
-The lack of multiple USB ports may also prove to be a problem as only one other wired peripheral can be connected to the Switchblade at a time.
-Users who wanted to connect a wired mouse and keyboard at the same time would need to purchase an additional USB hub.
+Gaming enthusiasts were rather skeptical about the future of the Switchblade.
+They said that online gaming is not as efficient without an ethernet port.
+The lack of multiple USB ports may also prove to be a problem as only one other wired peripheral could be connected to the Switchblade at a time.
+Users who wanted to connect a wired mouse and keyboard at the same time would've needed to purchase an additional USB hub.
 However, built-in Bluetooth connectivity would mitigate this limitation as any devices connected this way would not use a USB port.